oselvar/connector/CONTRIBUTING.md

 Please write tests for your code.
 Contributions without tests will not be accepted.
 When you think you're done, send a [pull request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).

+## Make a release

+We typically release all the modules at the same time.

+    npm run release --workspaces --no-git-tag-version